-This article is intended to explain why there are fewer searchable pages found by the Siteimprove SEO tool than the total pages found by Siteimprove Quality Assurance.
+This article is intended to explain why there are fewer searchable pages found by Siteimprove SEO than the total pages found by Siteimprove Quality Assurance.

 A list of "non-searchable" pages can be found in the following way:

-1. Select SEO from the Tool Selector
+- Select SEO from the drop-down.

-2. Select Pages from the Tool Menu.
+- Select Pages from the menu.

 The total index of pages in Siteimprove minus the non-searchable pages are the pages that are left to be checked for SEO problems are called “searchable pages”.

 Depending on how many "rel=canonical" and "noindex" tags you have set on your pages, you will typically find fewer searchable pages in SEO than the total pages in the Quality Assurance tool.